German energy regulator to sustain Gazprom Germania operations | Headlines

 - Germany

-Germany's energy network regulator on Friday said it would ensure ongoing operations at Gazprom Germania, a trading, storage and transmission business abandoned by Russia's Gazprom, and called on market operators not to cut ties.
+"The Bundesnetzagentur will ensure that all payments of Gazprom Germania GmbH may only be made to maintain business operations and will thus prevent an uncontrolled outflow of funds," the German regulator said in a letter to operators connected with Gazprom Germania and seen by Reuters.
+Spokespeople for the authority confirmed the letter had been posted.

 "It will also ensure that the company can, and will, meet its payment obligations to continue its business operations," it added.
-Gazprom Germania GmbH was taken into the regulator's control on April 4.
+Gazprom Germania GmbH was taken into the regulator's control on April 4 as the Economy Ministry sought to stave off a possible acquisition by JSC Palmary and Gazprom Export Business Services LLC, both of Russia, the Economy Ministry said at the time.

+Acquisitions of critical infrastructure by operators from outside the EU are prohibited under German foreign trade law, unless reviews allow it.
+Its operations, based on Russia's gas production, span supplies to wholesalers and retailers, storage and pipeline transmission, covering the entire gas value chain.

 "The consequences (of an insolvency) for the energy supply system, not only in Germany but in Europe as well, would be severe," it said.
 Trading firms could collapse, transport would be disrupted, and underground storage caverns would remain unfilled, it said.

-The April 4 move by the authority, made because of a planned acquisition of the company by two companies from outside the EU, means it can remove executives, hire staff and direct management, and guard against an outflow of finances.
+The April 4 move by the authority means it can remove executives, hire staff and direct management, as well as guarding against an outflow of finances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)